 Work from Home Tips – Schedule Breaks

 Devoting all your time to work without breaks and recess compromises productivity.
-Failing to provide your body and mind breaks between working hours depletes the energy stores and leaves you feeling mentally and physically tired.
+Failing to provide your body and mind breaks between working hours depletes the energy stores, leaving you mentally and physically tired.
 An effective strategy to schedule breaks when working from home is applying the Pomodoro time management technique.
 This strategy advocates giving tasks your complete focus for two to three hours, then breaking for 20 to 30 minutes.
-Be sure to step away from your computer and move around the house to boost blood circulation, prevent burn-out, and keep yourself refreshed before resuming work.
+Step away from your computer and move around the house to boost blood circulation, prevent burn-out, and refresh yourself before resuming work.

 Socialize with Your Colleagues